tornado4444/Vulkan-Triangle/README.md

 # My first triangle on Vulkan!
-Here is my fisrt triangle on Vulkan(Arch Linux).
+Here is my first triangle on Vulkan(Arch Linux).
+I took most of the information from the source: https://vulkan-tutorial.com/.